 Want to nail a badass move with the barbell?
 The back squat is a good start.
 Here, you want to sit your body straight down, weight in your heels, while keeping your chest and back upright.
 Check out more tips on how to nail this move here.

 Aside from getting in a killer cardio workout, the rower can work your booty in surprising ways.
-This pistol squat not only ignites your glutes, but also your inner thighs and quads.
-Get your heart rate up and your booty burning with this plyometric variation of the squat.
-As you explode up, be sure to land back softly on your heels with your knees bent.
+This lateral pistol squat not only ignites your glutes, but also your inner thighs and quads.

 6. Sumo Squat

 This barre-inspired bodyweight squat gives you the benefits of isometric exercise without putting pressure on your joints.
 You’ll not only get your glutes in gear, but your hamstrings and inner thighs, too.

 If you want to train like LeBron (or, ahem, Steph Curry), you’ll get a taste with this basketball-inspired move.
 As you jump up from the squat position, bring your legs together and pencil your arms up with the ball in your hands.
 It’s one of the best exercises for increasing power.